 ABOUT HOMESTEAD HEMP

-Eight Generations of Family
+Eight Generations of Family and Farming

 The Old Homestead was founded by Clark Rogers on December 10th, 1787.
 The original deed states ownership of 558 acres of land.
 The Rogers Family has continued to obtain this estate, although smaller in size, to current day; Providing a home and farmland to 8 generations of the Rogers family.